-Help Kids Be Kids and Families Stay Together.
+You Can Help Kids Be Kids and Families Stay Together

-Today, we provide mental health and substance-use recovery services for over 8,200 youth and families throughout Oregon, filling an essential role in our community.
+Today, we provide mental health and substance-use recovery services for approximately 7,000 youth and families throughout Oregon, filling an essential role in our community.
 We serve individuals of every background and recognize, respect, and celebrate our uniqueness and that which unites us.

 Your gift to Morrison, through your will or living trust, directly supports the essential services we provide to Oregon families.